Punjabi Folklore: 3 Breathtaking Tales To Shed Tears

 #1 People Of Punjab

 Punjabi people are known for their open-heartedness.
-They live in a joint family system and will be there for each other in every thick and thin m life.
+They live in a joint family system and will be there for each other in every thick and thin in life.
 They have a sizable interest in agriculture, most of which are found in farming.
 Punjabi people love celebrating every festival and have specific traditions and rituals to cherish every festival.
 These celebrations can be childbirth, funeral, hair cutting, wedding, etc., all of which are reflected in folklore.

 #2 Punjabi Music And Folk Dances

-Punjabi Folklore
+Punjabi folklore

-Technically, most of the stories revove around one critical point: All the protagonists who went against the social convictions were punished with deaths, but their deaths were glorified and are still remembered as love standards for the rest of the couples today.
+Technically, most of the stories revolve around one critical point: All the protagonists who went against the social convictions were punished with deaths, but their deaths were glorified and are still remembered as love standards for the rest of the couples today.

-Heer Ranjha
+1. Heer Ranjha (ਹੀਰ ਰਾਂਝਾ)

-This engrossing love story starts when Ranjha gets into a row with his brothers over land, and he enters the village of heer.
-Heer was a pretty lass of a wealthy Jatt Family.
-When Ranjha entered the town, he was hired by the Heer’s family as custodians of her father’s cattle.
+This engrossing love story starts when Ranjha (ਰਾਂਝਾ) gets into a row with his brothers over land, and he enters the village where Heer (ਹੀਰ) resided.
+Heer was a pretty lass from a wealthy Jatt Family.
+When Ranjha entered the town, he was hired by Heer’s family as custodians of her father’s cattle.
+Ranjha was a great flute player and was noticed by Heer, and she was impressed by his flute (bansuri – ਬਾਂਸੁਰੀ).
+Both Heer and Ranjha fell in love and started meeting secretly on the farm for many years.

-Ranjha got heartbroken and became Jogi in the love of Heer, and he pierced his ears and repudiated this material and non-spiritual world.
-After some tithey reunified me, during Ranjha’s visit to the village of fied.
+One day, one of the Heer’s uncles, Kaido, caught them meeting behind the scenes.
+Kaido proved to be the rebel, and he complained to her parents.
+Her family hastily got Heer engaged to another man.
+Ranjha got heartbroken and became Jogi (ascetic) in the love of Heer, and he pierced his ears and renounced this materialistic world.
+After some time, they reunited during Ranjha’s visit to the village.
 During that time, Heer’s father pulled the rabbit out of the hat and agreed to their wedding.

 Heer Ranjha’s Death

-Mirza Sahiba
+2. Mirza Sahiba (ਮਿਰਜ਼ਾ ਸਾਹਿਬ)

-Mirza and Sahiba were cousins.
+Mirza (ਮਿਰਜ਼ਾ) and Sahiba (ਸਾਹਿਬ) were cousins.
 Both used to live in separate towns, and they met and fell in love when Mirza was sent to Sahiba’s city for studies.
 Both wanted to get married, but this course was quite demanding, and Sahiba’s parents proved to be the biggest hindrance.
-They found this match unacceptable, and they disapproved of the marriage.
+They found this match unacceptable, and disapproved of the marriage.

 Mirza Sahiba’s Death